 Of course, you can have the most masterfully-curated topics, but that won’t matter if your content doesn’t fulfill their promise.
 If you attract tons of visitors only to disappoint them with poor-quality content, you’ll actually do more harm than good.
 That’s especially true if you’re trying to market to the tech industry.
 DevOps engineers are looking for accurate, high-quality technical content that provides practical value.
 Even developer relations liaisons and advocates (DevRel) want to see use cases rather than sales pitches.
 So, get to know your audience, and create the kind of content they need.

 For the tech market, quality content means detailed tutorials, expert insights, and advanced explanations.
 It’s the kind of content that can really only be created by practitioners – preferably practitioners who are influential.
+Although AI-generated content has become increasingly popular, it may be written in a formulaic tone and contain technical inaccuracies that are unlikely to resonate with your target audience—leaving your product marketing team to spend valuable time correcting for these shortcomings.
 If you don’t happen to know several skilled developers who also have the ability and desire to write, you can partner with a practitioner content marketing agency like Fixate IO.

 Perhaps unsurprisingly, content creation involves more than just writing blog posts – or at least it should.
 The process might begin with a good topic, but you need to make sure that your posts serve a purpose.
 For example, a cybersecurity platform vendor might commission content that explains zero-day exploits and teaches how to mitigate them.
 Once you’ve defined the premise and proper audience for the post, you might want to create an outline.
 Then, it’s on to the main event – the writing.
 After that’s finished, you’ll want to get feedback from experts.
 Finally, you’ll need to ensure that it’s well written.
 At Fixate, our content creation process includes the initial conception and writing as well as two peer review stages.
 Then, a tech editor reviews the piece and passes it to a copy editor, who polishes it for publication after the author has incorporated the reviewers’ suggestions.